 Bora Bora is famous for its overwater bungalows with glass floor windows to the lagoon.
 While the best overwater bungalows are at the 4 and 5 star resorts, there are also some budget friendly overwater bungalows.
 To enjoy the true Bora Bora over water bungalow experience, you will want to stay in one of these.

-The two contenders for where to stay in Bora Bora for the best resort are the Four Seasons and the St Regis Resort.
-Both offer world class luxury, dramatic views of the world’s most beautiful island, and out-of-this-world over water bungalows.
-If you desire to stay at the best resort in Bora Bora, you can have that experience by booking either of these.
-How do you choose between the St Regis Bora Bora and the Four Seasons Bora Bora?
-That's an interesting question as both resorts are amazing!
-We recommend that if you are traveling with children or teens, the Four Seasons Resort will be the best resort for you.
-The Four Seasons has dedicated kids clubs for all ages, and the resort is very child friendly.
-If you are traveling for an intimate experience, the St Regis is a quiet, romantic resort that offers privacy, so is ideal for couples.
+Want to know the best resort in Bora Bora?
+There are three contenders for where to stay in Bora Bora for the best resort.
+The Conrad, the Four Seasons Resort and the St Regis Resort.
+All offer world class luxury, dramatic views of the world’s most beautiful island, and out-of-this-world over water bungalows.
+If you desire to stay at the best hotels in Bora Bora, you can have that experience by booking one of these.
+People often ask, how do you choose between the St Regis Bora Bora and the Four Seasons Bora Bora?
+That's an interesting question.

 We are fans of the Sofitel Private Island's unique and amazing location within Bora Bora's lagoon.
 While this is not a 5 star resort, the ambiance is spectacular, the staff friendly, and the bungalows traditional Tahitian style.